P: 630.256.7527x 118

 I love words.
 Always have and always will.
 Put words together into sentences...and sentences into paragraphs...and paragraphs into stories...well, it's just magic in my eyes when my words help someone learn something new.

 That's why I love my role with SLAS so much.
-Whether it's crafting a 140-character tweet, pulling together an SLAS news item for the weekly SLAS Point-to-Point e-news brief or crafting an engaging article on one of the many talented people in the SLAS community for the SLAS Electronic Laboratory Neighborhood, it's fun to contribute to the Society's overall educational mission.
+It's fun to contribute to the Society's overall educational mission by crafting engaging articles on the science of the many talented people in the SLAS community for the SLAS Electronic Laboratory Neighborhood.
 And, I also get to dabble in graphics and video.
 I've been in the association communications world ever since graduating with a journalism degree from Northern Illinois University.